Greater Good Internship Fund and O’Neill Internship Scholarships

 - Full time O’Neill undergraduate or graduate students in good academic standing

-- If an internship begins before summer or extends past summer, a student is eligible to apply for the GGIF as long as the internship includes at least 6 weeks during the summer
+- If an internship begins before summer or extends past summer, a student is eligible to apply for the the scholarship as long as the internship includes at least 6 weeks during the summer

-- Students awarded the O’Neill Global Leadership Program are not eligible
+- *Students awarded funding for the O’Neill Global Leadership Program are not eligible to apply for this additional funding

 Barnes Scholarship